Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Related Work

-The prevailing literature that explores the double descent phenomenon in deep neural networks learning provide a range of explanations: bias-variance decomposition \citet{yang2020rethinking}; samples to parameters ratio \citet{belkin2020two, nakkiran2021deep}; decision boundaries \citet{somepalli2022can}; and sharpless of interpolation \citet{gamba2022deep}.
-While offering an extensive array of experimental findings that replicate the double descent phenomenon, \citet{nakkiran2021deep} reached the conclusion that the emergence of double descent exhibits a robust correlation with the inclusion of noisy labels in the training dataset. \citet{somepalli2022can} further studied the decision boundaries of random data points and established a relationship between the fragmentation of class regions and the double descent phenomenon.
-Additionally, \citet{teague2022geometric} derives an interesting intuition for implicit regularization from over-parameterization relating it to the geometrical properties of volumes of geometric figures in hyperspaces. \citet{chaudhary2023parameter} revisited the phenomenon and proposed that double descent may not inherently characterize deep learning.
+The prevailing literature that explores the double descent phenomenon in deep neural networks learning provides a range of explanations: bias-variance decomposition~\citep{yang2020rethinking}; samples to parameters ratio~\citep{belkin2020two, nakkiran2021deep}; decision boundaries~\citep{somepalli2022can}; and the sharpless of interpolation~\citep{gamba2022deep}.
+While offering an extensive array of experimental findings that replicate the double descent phenomenon, \citet{nakkiran2021deep} concluded that the emergence of double descent exhibits a robust correlation with the inclusion of noisy labels in the training dataset. \citet{somepalli2022can} further studied the decision boundaries of random data points and established a relationship between the fragmentation of class regions and the double descent phenomenon.
+Recently, \citet{chaudhary2023parameter} revisited the phenomenon and proposed that double descent may not inherently characterize deep learning.